 Pooping is Difficult

 After you’ve had your baby having a bowel movement can be scary, especially the first time.
-You’re so tender, sore and swollen that it just creates a lot of discomfort.
+You’re so tender, sore, and swollen that it just creates a lot of discomforts.

 Stool softeners are highly recommended during this time so that you can go comfortably without causing pain or interfering with healing.
 Miralax is hands down the best product for this.